BryceDeso/ComplexGamesFPSTest/README.md

 ### Getting and Opening the demo:

-To get the project and use it, go to the releases tab, click on __DemoBuild.zip__ to start downloading the project.
+To get the project and use it, go to the releases tab, click on __PortalGunDemo.zip__ to start downloading the project.

-You can go to your computers files, and from there go to downloads and right click on __DemoBuild.zip__ then click extract all.
+You can go to your computers files, and from there go to downloads and right click on __PortalGunDemo.zip__ then click extract all.

-Once that is done, go to where you stored the file, then open __DemoBuild__, then double click __ComplexSystemDemo.exe__ to run the program.
+Once that is done, go to where you stored the file, then open __PortalGunDemo__, then double click __PortalGunDemo.exe__ to run the program.

 ---
 ### Character Controls: